 When the sole Registered Qualifying Patient for whom the Personal Caregiver serves as such is no longer registered with the Commission; or

-Five days after the death of the Registered Qualifying Patient, to allow for appropriate disposal of Marijuana pursuant to 935 CMR 501.105.
+Five days after the death of the Registered Qualifying Patient, to allow for appropriate disposal of Marijuana pursuant to 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers.

 A void temporary or annual Registration Card is inactive and invalid.